$955,621Average Value$500Average Price per Sq Ft31Homes For Sale

 Platt Park Demographics and Home Trends

-Discover this charming, character-rich home offered at an exceptional value—priced $60k+ below comparable homes in the area.
-Tucked just one block off vibrant Pearl Street in Denver’s sought-after Platte Park neighborhood, this location delivers the best of city living.
-Stroll to the boutiques, cafés, and restaurants along Pearl; walk or bike to Wash Park and Whole Foods; or enjoy quick access to
+Discover this newly remodeled, character-rich home now reimagined with a chic, well-traveled vibe by a professional interior designer.
+Tucked just one block off vibrant Pearl Street in Denver’s sought-after Platte Park neighborhood, this location delivers the best of city living—stroll to boutiques, cafés, and restaurants; walk or bike to Wash Park and Whole Foods; and enjoy quick access to South

 Classic brick bungalow in Platte Park and close to Washington Park.
 Home features anOpen floor plan, remodeled several years ago with an open kitchen featuring granite counters and pull up breakfast bar and eatingb Basement is finished with a master bedroom suite and 3/4 bath and walk-in closet.
 Basement also has a Laundry room and small flex space/storage.
 Nice fully fenced backyard with